alex-ar10/chess-app/README.md

-# Queen's Quest Chess App
+# Rook 'n' Roll App

 This chess application is a work in progress, but as of August 09 2023 the main functionality lies in being able to play a game of chess against oneself.
 The app will only allow legal moves and recognizes check and checkmate.